Nubian ibex: Description

 Nubian ibexes have long, thin horns that extend up and then backwards and down.
 In males, these reach around 1 m in length, while in females they are much smaller, reaching around 30 cm.
 Male horns are thicker than female horns, and grow large bulges which prevent the horns from sliding while the males are locked in combat.
+Male horn growth plateaus around age 7–8, where as female horn growth plateaus around age 4–6.
+There is a significant relationship between the individual's age and the number of horn ridges.

 Distribution

 Historically, Nubian ibex were distributed across the Middle East and Northeastern Africa.

-Its range today is within Egypt, Jordan, Oman, Israel, Palestine, Saudi Arabia, and Sudan.
+Its range today is within Egypt, Jordan, Oman, Israel, Palestine, Saudi Arabia and Sudan.
 It was extirpated in Lebanon, though a captive breeding and reintroduction process is underway.
 It has also been extirpated in Syria.
-Its presence and population is uncertain in Ethiopia, Eritrea, and Yemen.
+Its presence is uncertain in Ethiopia, Eritrea and Yemen.

-Ecology and Behavior
+Ecology and behavior

-Feeding and Ecological Relationships
+Feeding

 Nubian ibex live in rough, dry, mountainous terrain, where they eat mainly grasses and leaves, especially from Acacia trees (Genus Vachellia).
 They forage for food on the ground and may also rear up on their hind legs to reach leaves in trees.
 They can climb into trees while feeding.
+They reduce feeding on plants with strong defenses, such as tannins and thorns.
+Preferred plants vary depending on the amount of rain; rainy winters result in higher feeding preference for annual plants over perennials.
 Ibex preferentially feed in spaces that are close to cliffs where they can easily escape predators, demonstrating a Landscape of Fear: the farther from cliffs, the more vigilant ibex become.
 Ibex will also spend more time feeding in green patches with high nutritional quality and that are closer to water sources.
+Female Nubian ibex in Oman have been recorded consuming small bone fragments (osteophagy), a common behavior in mammals to supplement calcium and phosphorus in their diet.

+Ecological relationships

-They are preyed upon by leopards (Panthera pardus), Arabian wolves (Canis lupus arabs), golden jackals (Canis aureus), red foxes (Vulpes vulpes), eagles, and bearded vultures (Gypaetus barbatus).
+They are preyed upon by Arabian leopards (Panthera pardus nimr), Arabian wolves (Canis lupus arabs), golden jackals (Canis aureus), caracals (Caracal caracal), red foxes (Vulpes vulpes), golden eagles (Aquila chrysaetos), Eurasian eagle owls (Bubo bubo), and bearded vultures (Gypaetus barbatus).
 When alarmed, they emit a shrill call to alert other ibex of danger.
+They share their habitat with numerous other herbivores, including rock hyrax (Procavia capensis), Arabian oryx (Oryx leucoryx), gazelles (Genus gazella), and Asiatic wild ass (Equus hemionus).
+Nubian ibex have a mutualistic relationship with Tristram's starling (Onycognathus tristrumil), a small bird that eats the parasites on the ibex's skin.

-They may host parasites including the ibex fly (Lipoptena chalcomelanea), fleas and ticks (Hyalommina rhipicephaloides).
+They may host parasites including: the ibex fly (Lipoptena chalcomelanea), blood sucking lice (Linognathus africanus and Damalinia sp.), ticks (Hyalomma rhipicephaloides, Boophilus annulatus, and others), mites (Psoroptes cuniculi and Sarcoptes scabiei), biting flies (Oestrus sp.) and fleas.
 They have also been found with brain cysts caused by the parasite Taenia multiceps.
-Nubian ibex have a mutualistic relationship with Tristram's starling (Onycognathus tristrumil), a small bird that eats the parasites on the ibex's skin.
-They share their habitat with numerous other herbivores, including rock hyrax (Procavia capensis), Arabian oryx (Oryx leucoryx), gazelles (Genus gazella), and Asiatic wild ass (Equus hemionus).